Thought Leaders Explore the Power of Purpose

 The CEOs, HRDs, and leadership scholars worked in facilitated discovery workshops to share valuable experiences and initiatives that they had found create momentum and engagement and to address what purpose meant to them individually and to their organizations.
 They also explored how purpose can generate value for a range of key stakeholders.

-We look forward to continuing this journey forward with our business and leadership scholar colleagues as we discover the extraordinary impact of purpose-led organizations.
+We look forward to continuing the Power of Purpose themed journey forward with our business and leadership scholar colleagues as we discover the extraordinary impact of purpose-led organizations, for now, please enjoy the executive summary below.

 Gillian Secrett, CEO, Møller Institute